-44. In order to examine and decide as to whether the claims of the Petitioner for additional O&M expenses is allowable, we rely on the duly audited financial statements of the Petitioner.
-In the Financial statements, all O&M expenses are covered in Notes to Financial Statements i.e. Note No. 29 under Operation & Maintenance and General administration charges and Note No. 27 of the Annual accounts under Employee Benefit Expenses.
-Accordingly, we examine the head-wise claims of the Petitioner as detailed in the subsequent paragraphs.
+45. In order to examine and decide as to whether the claims of the Petitioner for additional O&M expenses are over and above the normative O&M expenses allowed to the generating station, in terms of the 2014 Tariff Regulations, we rely on the duly audited financial statements of the Petitioner.
+In the Financial statements, all O&M expenses are covered in Notes to Financial Statements i.e., Note No. 29 under Operation & Maintenance and General administration charges and Note No. 27 of the Annual accounts under

+Employee Benefit Expenses.
+Accordingly, we examine the head-wise claims of the Petitioner as detailed in the subsequent paragraphs;

-(A) Mega Insurance Expenses
+A. Mega Insurance Expenses

-- 45. The Petitioner has claimed total amount of Rs.
-3.18 lakh in 2018-19, towards Mega Insurance expenses, as 'additional O&M expenses' for the generating station.
-In justification of the same, the Petitioner has submitted that the generating station is located in high alert security zone and therefore, the Petitioner has to ensure substantial safeguard measures through Mega Insurance, against damage or destruction of the assets. - 46.
-DVPCA has submitted that the Commission in its earlier orders, had disallowed the expenditure on Mega Insurance and the same was to be recovered as part of the normative O&M expenses.
-It has stated that the actual O&M expenses, including mega insurance expenses for the period 2014-19, is lower than the normative O&M expenses specified under the 2014 Tariff Regulations, and thus, the normative O&M expenses are sufficient to cover such expenses.
-Accordingly, DVCPA has stated that the claim of the Petitioner may not be considered separately.
-In response, the Petitioner has submitted that the subject expenditure is necessitated due to 'substantial increase in the risk profile of power plants' on account of various issues (including lenders covenants), natural calamities, law and order etc., and it protects the customers from any tariff shock, in the event of any substantial loss, arising out of damage or destruction of the power plant.
-Accordingly, the Petitioner has prayed that the claim may be allowed as an additional pass-through, over and above, the norms.
-The Petitioner has further submitted, that the Commission in its various orders (i.e. order dated 13.12.2005 in Petition No. 163/2004, order dated 9.7.2013 in Petition No. 269/GT/2012, order dated 29.7.2016 in Petition No. 465/GT/2014, order dated 7.8.2013 in Petition No. 275/GT/2012 and order dated 29.7.2016 in Petition No. 470/GT/2014) while determining tariff, had allowed expenses towards Mega Insurance.
+- 46. The Petitioner has claimed total of Rs.
+169.85 lakh (Rs.
+19.25 lakh in 2014-15, Rs.
+22.48 lakh in 2015-16, Rs.
+37.94 lakh in 2016-17, Rs.
+54.78 lakh in 2017-18 and Rs.
+35.39 lakh in 2018-19) towards Mega Insurance expenses, as additional O&M expenses for the generating station.
+In justification of the same, the Petitioner has submitted that the generating station is located in high alert security zone and therefore, the Petitioner has to ensure substantial safeguard measures through Mega Insurance, against damage or destruction of the assets. - 47.
+DVPCA has submitted that the Commission in its earlier orders had disallowed the expenditure on Mega Insurance and the same was to be recovered as part of the normative O&M expenses.
+It has stated that the actual O&M expenses, including the mega insurance expenses for the period 2014-19, is lower than the normative O&M expenses specified under the 2014 Tariff Regulations, and thus, the normative O&M expenses are sufficient to cover such expenses.
+Accordingly, DVPCA has stated that the claim of the Petitioner may not be considered separately.
+In response, the Petitioner has submitted that the subject expenditure is necessitated due to 'substantial increase in the risk profile of power plants' on account of various issues (including lenders covenants), natural calamities, law and order etc, and it protects the customers from any tariff shock, in the event of any substantial loss, arising out of damage or destruction of the power plant.
+Accordingly, it shall be allowed as an additional pass-through, over and above, the norms.
+The Petitioner has further submitted, that the Commission in its various orders (i.e. order dated 13.12.2005 in Petition No. 163/2004, order dated 9.7.2013 in Petition No. 269/GT/2012, order dated 29.7.2016 in Petition No. 465/GT/2014, order dated 7.8.2013 in Petition No. 275/GT/2012 and order dated 29.7.2016 in Petition No. 470/GT/2014) while determining tariff had allowed expenses towards Mega Insurance.